fontion/ExtractRectangle/README.md

 1. Scan a paper by photography
 2. Actions demands to four-point perspective transformation on the image
 3. Quick crop specific region in the image and perform white balance correction

+# How to use
+Just Execute ExtractRectangle.m

+# Postscript
+Linux UI only test on ubuntu 20.04 gnome desktop (default desktop)